nickjwhite/diogenes/README.md

     make installer-rpm64      # Make an RPM Linux package make installer-arch64     # Make a pacman package for Arch Linux

-There is also a target to create an OS X pkg, but I have found this to be unreliable.
-If another version of Diogenes with the same version number is already installed, the Mac package installer will leave it untouched, will not install the new package, and will nonetheless report success.

 Running the server
 ------------------